RRethy/book/src/colorscheme.md

 # Keeping Neovim and Kitty Terminal Colorschemes Consistent and Persistent

-Whether it's to give it a new coat of paint or to make it easier on the eyes for 3am programming, I change my editor colours all the time.
-In editors likes Visual Studio Code or Atom, this is a simple matter of choosing one from a fuzzy matched drop-down menu.
-However, in Neovim we have to edit the `init.lua` so it sets a different colorscheme then restart the editor (or manually choose the same colorscheme with `:colorscheme <name>`).
-On top of this, we then need to update our terminal's colours to match (or at least I do).
-Let's see how close we can get to the VSCode experience.
+Whether it's to give my editor a new coat of paint or to make it easier on the eyes for 3am programming, I change its colours all the time.
+In editors such as Visual Studio Code or Atom, this is a simple matter of choosing a theme from a fuzzy matched drop-down menu.
+However, in Neovim we have to edit the `init.lua` and restart the editor (or source the `init.lua`).
+On top of this, we then need to update our terminal's colours to match (or at least I like to keep them consistent).
+This ir tedious and nowhere near as clean as VSCode, let's see how close we can get.

 **Note**: We will be using [base16](https://github.com/chriskempson/base16) colours, but this works equally well without them.